You can invite all participants to your Brella event by either sharing one open join code/link or a unique join code/link for each participant.

 - Join code: CODE123

-- On the other hand, the unique join codes will have to be created one by one separately in the People tab- Invites.
+- The Invite-Only (Unique join codes) will have to be created one by one for each participant.

-The event password is the same join code for all event participants.
-You can create and edit the join code in the 'Details' tab in the admin panel, and it will always be displayed in the 'Overview' tab.
+The event join code is the same join code for all event participants.
+You can create and edit the join code in the Details tab in the admin panel, and it will always be displayed in the Overview tab.

 The benefits & cons of using this method are: